 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your creative writing degree online at SNHU include:

-According to the U.S. Bureau of Labor Statistics, employment of authors, writers and editors is expected to grow by 3 percent through the year 2022.
-Employment in salaried writing and editing positions is expected to increase slightly as jobs become more prevalent throughout the economy.
-Opportunities for nonfiction writing are everywhere, from business to publishing, magazines, newspapers, books and the Internet.
+According to the U.S. Bureau of Labor Statistics, employment of authors and writers is expected to grow by 8% through the year 2026.* Opportunities for nonfiction writing are everywhere, from business to publishing, magazines, newspapers, books and the Internet.

 Our online creative writing university courses are taught by highly credentialed and accomplished instructors, including critically acclaimed writers with deep insights into the industry.